FilippoBovo/production-data-science/tutorial/b-explore/README.md

 > Before starting the tutorial, remember to re-activate the Python virtual environment, if it is not already active.
 > ```shell
-> workon titanic
+> workon titanic_datascience
 > ```

 ## Branching

-In software development, [branching](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) is used to isolate the development of new features so that people do not interfere with each other when working on different features.
+In software development, [branching](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) is used to isolate the development of new features.
+In this way, people working on different features do not interfere with each other.
 Branching can be easily extended to data science, where instead of developing new features, we explore different aspects of the data.

 We start by creating a new branch called `predict_passenger_survival`.